jeff-winn/homebridge-automower-platform/docs/_extras/debugging.md

 ---
 To enable debug level logging, please follow the instructions provided here.

 WARNING: Enabling DEBUG logging **WILL** show log entries that are sensitive and can be used to perform session hijacking.
-Do not give these logs out to anyone.
+Do not give these logs out to anyone without removing the sensitive information.

 ### How to enable debug mode:
 - Open the Homebridge UI.